Elinor Florence, Author

 3. Wide Staircase

 When designing the house, I imagined myself sweeping down the staircase like Scarlett O’Hara, and while it isn’t quite as dramatic as the one at Tara, I love this four-foot staircase.
 It has another personal touch — when we had to cut down an old tree on our property, we took it to a small local sawmill and had it milled.
-That single tree provided all the stair treads, and all the wooden window trim in the house.
+That single tree provided all the stair treads and window trim in the house.
 Also, a wide staircase makes it easier to move furniture up and down the stairs.
 (For some reason, we seem to move furniture around quite often!)

 4. Vintage Light Fixtures